 Why use a primer?

-Because your primer acts a barrier between your skin and makeup it prevents your skin oils from breaking through which causes the makeup to degrade or slide off much more easily.
-Basically it acts a blotter for your oils.
+Because your primer acts as a barrier between your skin and makeup it prevents your skin oils from breaking through which causes the makeup to degrade or slide off much more easily.
+Basically, it acts as a blotter for your oils.

 It gives a smooth finish

 Some types of primers (more on them below ) fill in any gaps, creases or texture on your skin giving it a smooth almost doll-like finish.
 When any type of makeup is applied to this smooth surface it looks significantly better and lasts much longer.